TNTwise/Rife-ESRGAN-App-Linux/README.md

 # Rife-Vulkan-GUI, Based on rife-ncnn-vulkan
 DO NOT CLONE REPO.
 CLONING RESULTS IN A BUG.
-DOWNLOAD FROM RELEASE TAB
+DOWNLOAD FROM RELEASE TAB <br />
+I do not update the source code regularly.
+The source code is already in the releases.
 # Installation: (linux)
 Download the Latest Release of Rife-Vulkan-GUI. <br />
 Extract the files. <br />